yifaneye/simply-wall-st-stocks-page/README.md

   * I set up unit testing, snapshot testing and end-to-end testing.
   * I wrote simple tests for each of unit testing, snapshot testing and end-to-end testing.
   * I use jest for unit testing and snapshot testing.
-  * From my initial exploration on Simply Wall St's website, I found that cypress is used for end-to-end testing.
+  * From my initial exploration on Simply Wall St's website, I found that Cypress is used for end-to-end testing.
-  * I use cypress for end-to-end testing.
+  * I use Cypress for end-to-end testing.

+### Others:
+  * I use TypeScript to provide types for JavaScript to catch errors and fix them before runtime.
+  * I use functional components to make the code cleaner and easier to read.
+  * I build my work and put it live at [http://stocks.yifanai.com.s3-website-ap-southeast-2.amazonaws.com](http://stocks.yifanai.com.s3-website-ap-southeast-2.amazonaws.com).
+  * I use cypress-webpack-preprocessor-v5 5.0.0-alpha.1 since there is a known issue with Cypress with webpack 5.
+This package is recommended by the Cypress team on their github issues page.
+This package only has this version available.